MindsIgnited/ai-activity-summary/SETUP.md

 ## GitLab Activity Types

-The GitLab integration tracks the following activities:
+The GitLab integration tracks the following activities for the authenticated user:

 ### Commits
 - Code commits with commit messages and author information
 - Direct links to commit details in GitLab
 - Project and branch information
 - Commit timestamps and short IDs
+- **User-Specific**: Only your own commits are included

 ### Merge Requests
 - Created, merged, and closed merge requests